-*Prospective applicants can contact the program at political-analytics [at] umd.edu () with any questions they have about the program or application process, coursework, professors, potential careers, or political analytics in general.
+*Prospective applicants can contact the program at political-analytics [at] umd.edu () with any questions about the program or application process, coursework, professors, potential careers, or political analytics in general.
 All faculty in the program are also available to talk to students and prospective applicants.

 *Some students may also be eligible for a financial aid package.
 Interested applicants should consult The Office of Financial Aid.

-At this time, we are unable to provide scholarships or graduate assistantships through our program.
+APAN does not currently provide scholarships or graduate assistantships through our program.
 However, see a few options below that may be of interest to some applicants.
 Additionally, there are at times teaching assistantships available in the GVPT Department, and competitive graduate assistantships are often available on campus, which students can pursue.

 Institute for Social Research (awards and fellowships)

 American Psychological Association (scholarships, grants, and awards in a variety of fields)